 These formal corrections provide a most relevant source for the examination of translation errors and quality control processes.
 A first-of-its-kind output on these correction patterns (Prieto Ramos, 2020d) reviews the relevant procedures in the selected institutions and presents the results of the quantitative and qualitative analysis of translation-triggered corrigenda in two target languages, French and Spanish, per setting, year, genre, error type and severity.
 A distinction is made between content reformulation corrections and minor formal corrections for the comparison of diachronic changes and semantic impact levels of corrected errors between the institutions considered.
 The findings confirm that minor formal errors may have meaning-distorting effects that are as serious as content reformulation errors; when this is not the case, they rarely trigger single-correction corrigenda.
 The UN recourse to “reissues for technical reasons” for translation corrections and the growing number of corrigenda to EU legal acts and their implications for translation QA and legal certainty are further contextualized and discussed drawing on both corpus analysis and consultations with institutional informants.

 Prieto Ramos, F. (2020d).
 Facing translation errors at international organisations: What corrigenda reveal about correction processes and their implications for translation quality.
-Comparative Legilinguistics International Journal for Legal Communication, 41, 97-133. doi:10.14746/cl.2020.41.5.
+Comparative Legilinguistics — International Journal for Legal Communication, 41, 97-133. doi:10.14746/cl.2020.41.5.

-WS3: Legal translation competence and quality evaluation
+- ↧ WS3: Legal translation competence and quality evaluation

-(a) Analysis of competences required
+(a) Analysis of the competences required and the impact of machine translation

 In order to gain a better understanding of recent trends, a mixed-method study (Prieto Ramos and Guzmán, 2022) compared the duties and competences required for translator and reviser positions in a corpus of 224 vacancy notices (for 290 competitions) published by institutions of several sizes and domain specializations between 2005 and 2020.
 It revealed similar competence expectations through varying recruiting approaches, as well as the gradual integration of technological skills in job descriptors, even if these remained secondary to the core language and translation competences required.
 The comparative analysis points to three clusters of profile features in line with the organizations’ varied nature: the larger UN and EU translation services (with a broad-based approach to qualifying conditions), the international courts (more focused on legal translation profiles) and medium-sized intergovernmental organizations (with tailored specialization requirements and more emphasis on computer-assisted translation (CAT) tools).